agalue/opennms-drift-aws/README.md

 * OpenNMS version 22 or newer is required.
 For now, the script will use the RPMs from the `features/drift` branch.
 To change it, make sure to update the Packer initialization script for OpenNMS.

+* Time synchronization is mandatory on every single device (including monitored devices).
+AWS guarrantees that, meaning the Minion and the Flow Exporters should also be synchronized prior start using this lab (either by using NTP or manual sync).

 ## Design

 The purpose here is understand the drift architecture, not using AWS resources like RDS, SQS, etc. to deploy OpenNMS on the cloud.